elastic/elastic-otel-node-example/README.md

 !["shortlinks" service transactions](./docs/img/shortlinks-transactions.png)

-A trace of `GET /:shortname` shows Express middleware and PostgresSQL client handling for that endpoint:
+A trace of the `GET /:shortname` route shows Express middleware and PostgresSQL client handling for that endpoint:

 !["shortlinks" trace](./docs/img/shortlinks-trace.png)